bdrhoa/podiobooks_docker/README.txt

     L) Paste in the ssh key you copied.
     M) Save

+6) Repeat Step 5 for the podiobooks_dep repo.

-6) Open a shell window to this dir and run:
+7) Open a shell window to this dir and run:
    ./podiobooks-web/podiobooks-get-alldata.sh
    This will install the alldata package.

+8) Open a shell window to this dir and run:
+    ./podiobooks-web/podiobooks-get-dep.sh
+   This will install the deployment repository with per-server configs.

-7) You can use the docker-interactive-shell.sh or the irun.sh scripts to get into a container that will let you take a look at the /opt/podiobooks/data dir which has all logs - you can also use it to pull code updates, export backups, etc.
+9) You can use the docker-interactive-shell.sh or the irun.sh scripts to get into a container that will let you take a look at the /opt/podiobooks/data dir which has all logs - you can also use it to pull code updates, export backups, etc.

 Enjoy !